 In most cases, a GP will choose an antibiotic based on the most likely cause of the infection.
-So, if you have an earache, the doctor will choose the antibiotic that best combats the kind of bacteria linked to ear infections.
+So, if you have an earache, and antibiotics are necessary, the doctor will choose the antibiotic that best combats the kind of bacteria linked to ear infections.
 A small number of bacteria cause about 90% of pneumonias, so if you are diagnosed with pneumonia, the doctor will choose an antibiotic that will kill those bacteria.

 The number of doses and common side effects are also taken into account when choosing an antibiotic.
 Patterns of infection in your community may also be factored in.
 Some antibiotics are unsuitable for people with certain conditions, or for women who are pregnant or breastfeeding.

 - Oral: tablets and capsules or a liquid that you drink

 - Injections: injection by needle into the muscle, or an infusion through a drip directly into the blood